code-saturne/code_saturne/INSTALL.md

 CGNS files may fail.
 To work around this issue, CGNS files may be converted to HDF5 using the `adf2hdf` utility (from the CGNS tools).
 By default, CGNS post-processing output files use HDF5, so this issue is rare on output.

-### freesteam

-This library's build instructions mention bindings with ascend, but those are not necessary in the context of code_saturne, so building without them is simplest.
-Its build system is based on scons, and builds on relatively recent systems should be straightforward.

 ### CoolProp